-Note: Certain income received from a CFC that would otherwise be passive income may be assigned to another
+Note: Certain income received from a CFC and certain dividends from a 10/50 corporation that would otherwise be passive income may be assigned to another separate category under the look-through rules.
+See Look-Through Rules on page 3.